 The women’s change room sports a Balinese vibe with warm wood, a blue-grey colour scheme, lots of plants and no shortage of Buddha statues.
 There’s also a steam shower, but I didn’t budget enough time for it before leaving.
 Critical error!
 A robe, slippers and towel are provided, and you can pocket a few luxe Eminence European chocolates on your way out.

 Inside the co-ed lounge, you’ll find coffee and a tea menu, where I sampled lavender lemon, turmeric and Kashmiri chai.
 Super fancy teas!
 There’s also the obligatory lemon water, plus fruit and nuts.
 I should also mention they have an excellent selection of magazines.
 (Why so many spas don’t get this right, I’ll never know).

 When it comes to oil, Leela’s uses coconut and you can amp up your experience by adding aromatherapy oils.
 It was a blustery summer day when I went in, and I so appreciated how the massage beds can be heated.

 Leela really pays attention to the small details.
 A hot towel was rolled up and placed under my neck while my therapist worked on my feet and head.
 And after they finish massaging a section, they’ll place a hot towel over that area, so you don’t leave all greasy.
 Listening to Enya and mystic rainforest tunes can get old, and Leela deserves a thumbs up for playing funky lounge music.

 Massage Calgary NW

 I went because I heard their specialty is Thai massage.
 Serene Escapes has several certified RMTs who also are Thai practitioners.
 Thai massage is different for a few reasons.
-First, you put on Thai pyjamas and get your massage on a mattress on the floor.
+First, you put on Thai pyjamas and before settling onto a mattress on the floor.
 Heads up: These PJs are tricky and can be hard to tell the front from the back.
 Or maybe that was just me?

 Save this post for future reference: